goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

     Copying versions.cfg to ./ticketcollector/versions.cfg
   Running /usr/bin/python2.6 setup.py egg_info

-As you can see above, we have provided most of the project details.
+As you can see above we have provided most of the project details.
-Later, you can change the values provided here.
-However, changing the package name or namespace package name may not be easy as changing the description because the name and namespace package might be referred to from many places.
+The values you provided here may be changed later, however changing the package name or the namespace package name may not be as easy as changing the description because the name and namespace package might be referred to from many places.

 Organize the new package
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you change directory to ``ticketcollector``, you can see few
+If you change directory to ``ticketcollector`` you can see a few
 directories and files::

   jack@computer:/projects/ticketcollector$ ls -CF